 May is Asian Heritage Month, dedicated to acknowledging the long and rich history of Asian Canadians and their contributions to Canada.

-On March 5, 2013, Canada became the Chair of the International Holocaust Remembrance Alliance.
+Between March 5, 2013 and February 25, 2014, Canada led international efforts to commemorate the Holocaust as Chair of the International Holocaust Remembrance Alliance.
 There are many resources available to Canadians who want to learn more about:

 - Canada and the Holocaust